substring/attractplus/doc/source/stdlib/stdstringlib.rst

 .. c:function:: SQBool sqstd_rex_search(SQRex * exp, const SQChar * text, const SQChar ** out_begin, const SQChar ** out_end)

-    :param SQRex* exp: a compiled expression
+    :param SQRex * exp: a compiled expression
-    :param SQChar* text: the string that has to be tested
+    :param SQChar * text: the string that has to be tested
-    :param SQChar** out_begin: a pointer to a string pointer that will be set with the beginning of the match
+    :param SQChar ** out_begin: a pointer to a string pointer that will be set with the beginning of the match
-    :param SQChar** out_end: a pointer to a string pointer that will be set with the end of the match
+    :param SQChar ** out_end: a pointer to a string pointer that will be set with the end of the match
     :returns: SQTrue if successful otherwise SQFalse

-    searches the first match of the expressin in the string specified in the parameter text. if the match is found returns SQTrue and the sets out_begin to the beginning of the match and out_end at the end of the match; otherwise returns SQFalse.
+    searches the first match of the expression in the string specified in the parameter text. if the match is found returns SQTrue and the sets out_begin to the beginning of the match and out_end at the end of the match; otherwise returns SQFalse.

 .. c:function:: SQBool sqstd_rex_searchrange(SQRex * exp, const SQChar * text_begin, const SQChar * text_end, const SQChar ** out_begin, const SQChar ** out_end)

-    :param SQRex* exp: a compiled expression
+    :param SQRex * exp: a compiled expression
-    :param SQChar* text_begin:  a pointer to the beginnning of the string that has to be tested
+    :param SQChar * text_begin:  a pointer to the beginnning of the string that has to be tested
-    :param SQChar* text_end: a pointer to the end of the string that has to be tested
+    :param SQChar * text_end: a pointer to the end of the string that has to be tested
-    :param SQChar** out_begin: a pointer to a string pointer that will be set with the beginning of the match
+    :param SQChar ** out_begin: a pointer to a string pointer that will be set with the beginning of the match
-    :param SQChar** out_end: a pointer to a string pointer that will be set with the end of the match
+    :param SQChar ** out_end: a pointer to a string pointer that will be set with the end of the match
     :returns: SQTrue if successful otherwise SQFalse

-    searches the first match of the expressin in the string delimited by the parameter text_begin and text_end.
+    searches the first match of the expression in the string delimited by the parameter text_begin and text_end.
-    if the match is found returns SQTrue and the sets out_begin to the beginning of the match and out_end at the end of the match; otherwise returns SQFalse.
+    if the match is found returns SQTrue and sets out_begin to the beginning of the match and out_end at the end of the match; otherwise returns SQFalse.

 .. c:function:: SQInteger sqstd_rex_getsubexpcount(SQRex * exp)

-    :param SQRex* exp: a compiled expression
+    :param SQRex * exp: a compiled expression
     :returns: the number of sub expressions matched by the expression

     returns the number of sub expressions matched by the expression

-.. c:function:: SQBool sqstd_rex_getsubexp(SQRex * exp, SQInteger n, SQRexMatch *subexp)
+.. c:function:: SQBool sqstd_rex_getsubexp(SQRex * exp, SQInteger n, SQRexMatch * subexp)

-    :param SQRex* exp: a compiled expression
+    :param SQRex * exp: a compiled expression
     :param SQInteger n: the index of the submatch(0 is the complete match)
-    :param SQRexMatch* a: pointer to structure that will store the result
+    :param SQRexMatch * a: pointer to structure that will store the result
-    :returns: the function returns SQTrue if n is valid index otherwise SQFalse.
+    :returns: the function returns SQTrue if n is a valid index; otherwise SQFalse.

     retrieve the begin and and pointer to the length of the sub expression indexed by n.
-The result is passed trhough the struct SQRexMatch.
+The result is passed through the struct SQRexMatch.